iiwaasnet/kino/README.md

 **Rendezvous** server is a well-known point, where all MessageRouters connect, building up an Actors network.
-Rendezvous server broadcasts:
+Since Rendezvous server is a single point of failure, it is recommended to start several instances of the service on different nodes to build up a *fault-tolerant cluster*.
+In this case, MessageRouter should be configured with endpoints of all Rendezvous servers from the cluster.
+On startup, Rendezvous synod [elects](http://www.xtreemfs.org/publications/flease_paper_ipdps.pdf) a Leader, which than starts to broadcast:
   * MessageRouters' registration messages, announcing which type of messages locally registered Actors are able to process;
   * Ping message, to check nodes availability;
   * Pong response from all the registered nodes to all registered nodes.

-Since Rendezvous server is a single point of failure, it is recommended to start several instances of the service on different nodes to build a fault-tolerant cluster.
+In case Rendezvous Leader changes, MessageRouter do a round-robin search among all configured endpoints to connect to a new Leader.
+Dynamic reconfiguration of Rendezvous cluster is not supported.
+Nevertheless, the cluster can be stopped.
+In this case, although Actors will still exchange messages, configuration changes will not be propagated to all nodes of the network.

 ![Rendezvous](https://cdn.rawgit.com/iiwaasnet/kino/master/img/Rendezvous.png)